Cell-free fetal DNA: Aneuploidy

-Fetal trisomy of chromosome 21 is the cause of Down's syndrome.
+Fetal trisomy of chromosome 21 is the cause of Down syndrome.
 This trisomy can be detected by analysis of cffDNA from maternal blood by massively parallel shotgun sequencing (MPSS).
 Another technique is digital analysis of selected regions (DANSR).
 Such tests show a sensitivity of about 99% and a specificity of more than 99.9%.
 Therefore, they cannot be regarded as diagnostic procedures but may be used to confirm a positive maternal screening test such as a first trimester screening or ultrasound markers of the condition.